 What is our concern for credit invisibles as they start accessing credit?

-In credit invisibles, who makes up that 70 million, and what part of our communities live in that place where credit is costly and leads to consumer debt?
+What part of our communities live in that place where credit is costly and leads to consumer debt?